WhiskeyRomeoTango/leetcode/dynamic-programming/readme.md

 For `paths(2, 0)`, there is only 1 path - that is from `(0, 0)` to `(1, 0)` to `(2, 0)`.
 No detour here.

 Finally `paths(2, 1)` which is also just our ultimate problem.
 The robot can get there from either `(2, 0)` or `(1, 1)`.
-We already saw that there are 1 and 2 paths to get to them respectively, and therefore there will be `2 + 1 = 3` paths to get to `(0, 0)`.
+We already saw that there are 1 and 2 paths to get to them respectively, and therefore there will be `2 + 1 = 3` paths to get to `(2, 1)`.

 ### Step 4: Generalize the Relationship

 By now it should already be very clear that a simple relationship can be established here - a robot at `(i, j)` would have only come from `(i-1, J)` or `(i, j-1)`, representing the position on the top or on the left of it.
 There is further restriction that the robot couldn't have come from `(i, j)` if `i < 0` or `j < 0`.

-Also, sicne the problem is about counting the # of paths, then `paths(i, j) = paths(i-1, j) + paths(i, j-1)`, following the same constraint above as well.
+Since the problem is about counting the # of paths, then `paths(i, j) = paths(i-1, j) + paths(i, j-1)`, following the same constraint above as well.

 ### Step 5: Implement by Solving Sub-problems in Order

 Before we solve these subproblems, we need to create a data structure to perform memoization, i.e. storing the solutions.
-Normally we will just use the same data structure of the given problem.
-In this example, we'll just create `m x n` 2-d array / list structure to hold the solutions while we iterate through the board.
+Normally we will just go with the same data structure of the given input.
+In this example however, we are just given `m` and `n`, so we'll just create a `m x n` 2-d array / list structure to hold the solutions while we iterate through the board.

-Note that since we start at `(0, 0)` and to satisfy the relationship we established above, we will need to set `dp[0][0] = 1`.
-This also guarantees that our algorithm will get the correct solution for the edge case where the robot works in a `1x1` grid, and it's already at the finish point at the start.
+Note that since we start at `(0, 0)` and need to satisfy the relationship we established above, we will set `dp[0][0] = 1`.
+This also guarantees that our algorithm will get the correct solution for the edge case where the robot works in a `1x1` grid, where it's already at the finish point at the start.

 ```python
 dp = [ [0] * m ] * n